pantheon-systems/search_api_pantheon/README.md

 Each Pantheon environment (Dev, Test, Live, and Multidevs) has its own Solr server.
 Indexing and searching in one environment does not impact any other environment.

+## Troubleshooting

+* The site indexes content but no results are displayed when content is searched.

+  This happens when the wrong schema.xml file is used.
+Make sure that the schema.xml file provided by this module is the one used on the server's configuration, not one of the ones provided by Search API Solr.

 ## Feedback and collaboration

 Bug reports, feature requests and feedback should be posted in [the drupal.org issue queue](https://www.drupal.org/project/issues/search_api_pantheon?categories=All).
 For code changes, please submit merge requests on those issues or pull requests against the [GitHub repository](https://github.com/pantheon-systems/search_api_pantheon), as opposed to patch files.